 All other absences will be considered unexcused.
-Students are not eligible for after school activities if an absence is unexcused.
+Students are not eligible for after school activities if an absence is unexcused, and they will receive a zero for any classwork, tests, or quizzes missed on that day.
+Students are not eligible for exemption from semester exams if they have an unexcused absence.